 Speaking of marshmallows, if you’re looking for the ultimate do-ahead dessert, it’s hard to beat this marshmallow-topped beauty.
 Even if you’re not planning to make the pie, the Salted Butter Chocolate Sauce makes anything you put it on a thing of beauty.

-Manhattans have become my cocktail préféré.
+Manhattans are my go-to cocktail.
 The foundation is just two ingredients, so they’re hard to screw up, which is easy to do with so many other holiday distractions.
 Even better, they do the job, coming together in a great, no-nonsense, high-performance cocktail.
-To dial ’em up for the holidays, add a few dashes of cardamom bitters or pumpkin bitters, made with organic, heirloom pumpkins.
+To dial ’em up for the holidays, add a few dashes of cardamom bitters or pumpkin bitters to the mix.

 Bits of homemade candied oranges provide a sweet/tart counterpoint to tangy cranberries.
 I stock up on cranberries for the holidays when I see them in Paris, but those stateside will want to get extra to make this sauce again and again.
 It’s good with ham, turkey, lamb, and a nice counterpoint to roasted root vegetables.
 You can also use it when building yourself a hefty turkey sandwich out of leftovers the next day.

 Use some of that leftover wine to ramp up this holiday sauce, marrying two fall favorites; cranberries and figs. No leftover wine?
 Pas de problème: open a bottle.
 (I’m sure you’ll find something else to do with the rest…)

 A buttery base holds up a toffee-like topping of cranberries.
 This cake is oh-so-good on its own, but a dollop of whipped cream (perhaps flavored with cinnamon or with lemon curd folded into it?) takes it to the next level.
 It’s also good with a scoop of cinnamon or vanilla ice cream, melting on top or alongside.